overloop-crm/overloop-api-doc/source/includes/_sorting.md

 > Get prospects sorted by creation date DESC (most recents first)

-Our APIs supports requests to sort resource collections according to one or more criteria usin a `sort` query parameter.
+Our APIs supports requests to sort resource collections according to one or more criteria using a `sort` query parameter.
 The value for `sort` must represent the object attributes.

 We support **multiple sort attributes** by using comma-separated "," attributes.
 Sort attributes are applied in the order specified.